2018/19 Annual Review

-Edinburgh University Students’ Association is a surprisingly large and complex organisation.
-We are student-led and operate bars, cafes, shops, nightclubs, a gym and an external catering business.
-We provide impartial and confidential advice to students on anything from financial matters, relationships, or studies.
+We operate numerous bars and cafes and shops, two nightclubs, a gym and an external catering business.
+We run the Pleasance societies hub, theatre and café.
+We have introduced ‘Heat & Eat’ stations to our buildings.
+We provide impartial and confidential advice to students on areas ranging from financial matters to relationships and studies.
 We campaign to ensure that students get a better deal during their time at university, and support students from overseas.
-We help our student members to volunteer in the community or take part in activities they enjoy.
-Our total income is close to £12 million a year, we employ over 130 salaried staff and in 2015/16 we paid nearly £2 million in wages to hourly-paid staff, mainly students.
+We help students to volunteer in the community and we support the 250+ student societies that exist.
+Our total income in 2018/19 was £12.7 million, we employed around 150 salaried staff and paid £2.1 million in wages to our mainly-student hourly-paid staff.

-That’s the way the money goes
+Where the money goes